 - Wash stones with soap and water in a bucket.
-Bleach will clean them thoroughly.
 Scrub with an old toothbrush or scrub brush to get the dirt off.
-Dry stones with towel or paper towel and let air dry completely.
+Dry stones with a towel or paper towel and let air dry completely.

-- Sand off any gritty parts with sandpaper if necessary
+- Sand off any gritty parts or buff any polished rocks with sandpaper.

 - When the primer is dry you are ready to paint on and decorate your rock.

-- Finally, when all done and the paint is dry, apply sealer to the finished rock painting.
+- When you are done and the paint is dry, apply a sealer to the finished rock painting.

 - Clean up, wash your brushes well with soap and water, put the tops back on the acrylic paints so they don't dry out and you are ready for next time!